free things to do in New York City

 Discussion | economic challenges faced by dancers in NYC

-Gibney Dance will discuss the economic challenges faced by New York City dancers and how Gibney Dance will combat these issues through its new initiative, Dancer’s Economic Empowerment Program (DEEP).
-Business skills are a natural part of being an artist; DEEP’s aim is to develop these skills and to equip artists to make sound decisions for themselves in regards to financial conditions and self-management tools.
+Gibney Dance will discuss the economic challenges faced by New York City dancers and how Gibney Dance more will combat these issues through its new initiative, Dancer’s Economic Empowerment Program (DEEP).
+Business skills are a natural part of being an artist; DEEP’s aim is to develop these skills and to equip artists to make sound decisions for themselves in regards to financial conditions and self-management tools. less

 New York City, NY; NYC